2023 MLB trade deadline: Rays boost rotation, Angels continue adding around Ohtani

 Until then, you can find details on and reaction to all the deals here.

-The Arizona Diamondbacks have added a key reliever just before the deadline.

-The Diamondbacks struck a deal with the Seattle Mariners for relief pitcher Paul Seward on Monday, .
+The Diamondbacks struck a deal with the Seattle Mariners for closer Paul Sewald on Monday, according to the Arizona Republic’s Nick Piecoro.
 In exchange, the Mariners are receiving infielder Josh Rojas and outfielder Dominic Canzone.
-Seattle will also get minor league infielder Ryan Bliss in the deal, .
+Seattle will also get minor-league infielder Ryan Bliss in the deal, per ESPN’s Jeff Passan.

-Sewald holds a 2.93 ERA with 60 strikeouts in 43 innings pitched this season, his third in Seattle.
-The 33-year-old signed a one-year, $4.1 million deal with the Mariners.
+Sewald holds a 2.93 ERA with 60 strikeouts and 21 saves in 43 innings pitched this season, his third in Seattle.
 He’s eligible to hit free agency after the 2024 season.

-Sewald will join relievers Andrew Chafin, Miguel Castro, Scott McGough and Kevin Ginkel in the Arizona bullpen.
-The Diamondbacks, who once were leading the AL West, enter Monday’s series opener with the San Francisco Giants having lost 11 of their last 15 games coming out of the All-Star break.
-They lost two of three to the Mariners, and are four games back from the Los Angeles Dodgers in the division.
+Sewald joins relievers Andrew Chafin, Miguel Castro, Scott McGough and Kevin Ginkel in the Arizona bullpen.
+The Diamondbacks, who led the NL West for much of this season, enter Monday’s series opener with the San Francisco Giants having lost 11 of their past 15 games out of the All-Star break.
+They lost two of three to the Mariners and are four games back from the Los Angeles Dodgers in the division.

 Rays bolster rotation in deal with Guardians